rabbitmq/rabbitmq-website/site/logging.md

 and provides a fair amount of flexibility when it comes to configuration.

 Prior to 3.7.0 there were two log files: for regular messages and unhandled exceptions.
-As of 3.7.0 a single log file used for all messages by default.
+As of 3.7.0 a single log file is used for all messages by default.